Allan Donald: Domestic career

 He was a crucial member of the side which claimed two trophies including the 1995 NatWest Trophy and 1995 County Championship in a single English season in 1995.
 He also picked up a tally of 89 wickets in 1995 for the club.
 He was the joint highest wicket taker during the 1995 NatWest Trophy picking up 11 scalps along with Anil Kumble.
 Interestingly, Warwickshire had initially told Donald that the 1995 season would be his last with the club in order to recruit West Indian veteran Brian Lara.
-However, Lara pulled out due to personal reasons and as a result Donald was handed a further two-year contract with the club.
+However, Lara pulled out for personal reasons and as a result Donald was handed a further two-year contract with the club.
 His long association with the Warwickshire club which dates back to 1987 was finally ended in 2000 with both Donald and the club mutually agreeing to part ways.
 He later joined Worcestershire County Cricket Club for the 2002 season.

 He made his T20 debut for Eagles against Dolphins at the 2004 Standard Bank Pro20 Series.

 International career

+ODI debut

 He made his ODI and international debut for South Africa against India on 10 November 1991 at Eden Gardens, Kolkata which also turned out to be South Africa's comeback return to international cricket after serving years long ban from international cricket due to apartheid.
 It was also South Africa's very first One Day International appearance as well as South Africa's first competitive international match in 22 years and Donald was the second cap of the South African ODI side.
 He picked up a five-wicket haul on his ODI debut including the priced wickets of Ravi Shastri, Sachin Tendulkar, Navjot Singh Sidhu and despite his heroics with the ball, South Africa lost the match by three wickets.
 His fifer also gave a glimmer of hope for Proteas as South Africa gave good fightback against a strong Indian batting line-up in its attempt to defend a meagre total of 177.
 His bowling spell of 5/29 in 8.4 overs stood as the best bowling performance by a South African bowler on ODI debut for 24 years and the record was later surpassed by Kagiso Rabada who returned with the bowling figures of 6/16 against Bangladesh on his ODI debut in 2015.
 He became the first South African bowler to take a fifer on ODI debut as well as the first South African to take a five-wicket haul for South Africa in ODI history.